 Wipe down your wall (clean if necessary) and gather your supplies.
 You will need:

 Again, follow the instructions on mounting the first strip of peel and stick wallpaper.
 You have to measure 20 inches out from the wall and make a line to match your strip up to.
 You cannot rely on the side wall as it may not be straight.
-You will need to measure 1 milimeter out and then your 20 inches from there.
+You will need to measure 1 millimeter out and then the 20 inches from there.
 This will ensure your line is straight.
 This doesn’t mean that your first strip will set perfectly against the wall.
 Mine was off by a small measurement.
 But if you align it this way you will not end up with crooked strips.